 Saudi Arabia Sought Dialogue With Iran.
 Then The U.S.-Iranian Conflict Escalated

 The U.S. killing of senior Iranian military commander Maj.
-Gen. Qassem Soleimani left many of America's allies in the region confused and nervous.
+Gen. Qassem Soleimani left many of America's allies in the Middle East confused and nervous.
 That includes Saudi Arabia, the top regional rival of Iran.

 The Saudi-U.S. relationship has become particularly close since President Trump took office.
 It could prove to be a double-edged sword for the kingdom, analysts say, as Iran contemplates its next moves.
 Iran and Saudi Arabia have long battled for regional dominance, and the U.S. has supported the Saudi-led war in Yemen against Iran-backed Houthi forces.

-President Trump made a speech Wednesday that seemed intended to avert a war with Iran, which might provide a moment to cool things off in the region.
+Trump made a speech Wednesday that seemed intended to avert a war with Iran.
 There had been signs Saudi Arabia and Iran were already trying to ease tensions.
-That was before the U.S. killed Soleimani, and Iran fired missiles at bases housing U.S. troops in retaliation.
+But that was before the U.S. killed Soleimani and Iran fired missiles at bases housing U.S. troops in retaliation.

 "The Saudis are in a very tough spot, almost entirely of the Americans' making," says Henry Rome, an Iran analyst at the Eurasia Group, a global political risk consultancy.

 Following the assassination of Soleimani, the Saudi kingdom dispatched its deputy defense minister, Prince Khalid bin Salman, to meet with Trump on Monday.
-The White House did not announce the meeting — word of it only became public when Prince Khalid tweeted about it.
+The White House did not announce the meeting — word of it only became public when Khalid tweeted about it.
 He said he discussed "bilateral cooperation, including efforts to confront regional and international challenges."

 Upon directives from HRH the Crown Prince, I had the pleasure of meeting with @RealDonaldTrump yesterday to deliver a message from the Crown Prince, and review aspects of our bilateral cooperation, including efforts to confront regional and international challenges. pic.twitter.com/q7uXlgSjx8— Khalid bin Salman خالد بن سلمان (@kbsalsaud) January 7, 2020